-There are 129 affordable apartments in Guadalupe that offer reduced rents to low-income households.
+There are 129 low-income apartments in Guadalupe that offer reduced rents to eligible households.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.

 |Housing Authority of the County of Santa Barbara||Section 8 Housing Choice Voucher (HCV); Public Housing|

 Guadalupe features 0 income based apartments.
 Tenants of income based apartments typically pay no more than 30% of their income towards rent and utilities.

 There are 129 rent subsidized apartments that do not provide direct rental assistance but remain affordable to low income households in Guadalupe.

 On average, Section 8 Housing Choice vouchers pay Guadalupe landlords $1,100 per month towards rent.
 The average voucher holder contributes $600 towards rent in Guadalupe.

 The maximum amount a voucher would pay on behalf of a low-income tenant in Guadalupe, California for a two-bedroom apartment is between $2,400 and $2,934.